-While teaching this chapter, share with the students the various uses of a computer covering drawing, painting, doing homework, doing sums, watching movies, listening to music, playing games, writing letters and stories, etc.
+Share with the students the various uses of a computer covering drawing, painting, doing homework, doing sums, watching movies, listening to music, playing games, writing letters and stories, etc.

-Share with the students the names of the places where computers are used and the reason the computers are used there covering:
+Share with the students the names of the places where computers are used and the reason why computers are used there like:

-At home - to play games, watch movies, listen to music, send e-mails, search information, etc.

-In shops and restaurants - to make bills, keep a record of items bought and sold, etc.

-In offices - to type and print documents.

-In schools - to make time tables and report cards, teach students, keep fee records, keep record of library books, etc.
+- At home to play games, watch movies, listen to music, send e-mails, search information, etc. - In shops and restaurants to make bills, keep a record of items bought and sold, etc. - In offices to type and print documents. - In schools to make time tables and report cards, teach students, keep fee records, keep record of library books, etc. - At railway stations and airports to maintain train and flight timings, for reservation and cancellation of tickets. - In hospitals to maintain records of patients, to detect deseases, to prepare medical reports, etc. - In banks to maintain customer details, to withdraw and deposit money.

+Let the students know how computers are used in the field of designing publishing, science labs, police stations and space research.

+Make the students aware of role of computers in education.